 - Simmer for 10-15 minutes or until heated through and flavors are incorporated.

-- Top with sour cream, cheese or avocado slices if desired and enjoy!
+- Top with sliced avocado, shredded cheese, sour cream, and sliced avocado if desired and enjoy!

 Do you add pumpkin to any unusual dishes?
+Ever tried it in chili?
 Share below!